 Beneath the bravado and confidence lies the core vulnerability of every Type 3: the fear of being worthless without achievements.

 This explains why criticism seems to both bother and motivate Jake.
-It's not just about being disliked – it's about the potential implication that he hasn't achieved enough to be respected.
+It's not just about being disliked—it's about the potential implication that he hasn't achieved enough to be respected.

 Jake rarely shows his vulnerable side publicly, but when he does, it's revealing:

 "When I would set goals, I wouldn't let anything get in the way of me breaking them.
 As I found success, a lot of those things subsided and became less important."
-This rare moment of reflection suggests an evolving self-awareness about his driving motivations.

 The public rarely sees Jake's moments of doubt, the pressure he puts on himself, or the anxiety that likely comes before fights.
 These are the hidden costs of being an Achiever personality.